 engagement

-Social Embeddedness through Student Activities
+Social Embeddedness through student activities

 Community engagement is a key aspect of a student's education, and student activities are a great way to facilitate this.
 Clubs and organizations provide opportunities for students to get involved in their communities and make a positive impact, while fostering a sense of belonging and connection.
 These activities offer leadership roles that allow students to develop professional skills such as organization, communication and teamwork through experiential learning.